 | Framework Chromebook | ✅ | ✅ |

 Any Chromebook with Play Store support will work.
-If unsure, check your model here on the official Chromebook compatibility list.
+If unsure, check your model on the official Chromebook compatibility list.